sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 #### 2. Rename the output files
 You should have 5 output files for each of the FASTQ input files:

-- **Tophat on data 1: accepted_hits:** This is a BAM file containing sequence alignment data of the reads.
-This file contains the location of where the reads mapped to in the reference genome.
-We will examine this file more closely in the next step.
-- **Tophat on data 1: splice junctions:** This file lists all the places where TopHat had to split a read into two pieces to span an exon junction.
-- **Tophat on data 1 deletions** and **Tophat on data 1: insertions:**
-  These files list small insertions or deletions found in the reads.
-  Since we are working with synthetic reads we can ignore Tophat for Illumina data 1:insertions Tophat for Illumina data 1:deletions for now.
-- **Tophat on data 1: align_summary:** This file gives some mapping statistics including the number of reads mapped and the mapping rate.

-You should have a total of 20 Tophat output files in your history.

-Rename the 4 accepted\_hits files into a more meaningful name (e.g.
-'Tophat on data 1: accepted_hits' to 'batch1-accepted_hits.bam')
-by using the **pen icon** next to the file.

-**Exercise**

-- What percentage of reads are aligned for each fastq file?
-    + use the *align_summary* output to find out

 ## About the `bam` file format